Accommodation COVID-19 FAQs

 We do not intend to allocate people based on their course, and we do not intend to create ‘social bubbles’ to restrict student mixing.
 As far as possible, our normal allocation rules will apply and students should continue to follow the latest guidance from the UK Government, and abide by university health and safety measures.

-In line with current UK Government guidance, you will need to self-isolate for 14 days after you arrive, unless you are travelling from certain countries or territories.
+In line with current UK Government guidance, you will need to quarantine for 10 days after you arrive, unless you are travelling from certain countries or territories.
 We recommend you read the government guidance carefully, and contact us at email@example.com if you have any further questions.

-Please notify reception on arrival of your requirement to self-isolate and accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of isolation.
+Please notify reception in advance of your arrival of your requirement to quarantine and accommodation staff can then support you with food delivery, waste removal, cleaning packs and wellbeing support for the period of quarantine.
+You can email us at firstname.lastname@example.org to notify us of your need to quarantine.

 Please note, this information relates only to university-owned accommodation with FutureLets, and partner accommodation will have their own contracts and policies.